qdrant/landing_page/qdrant-landing/content/documentation/guides/quantization.md

 This is the fastest quantization method, since it lets you perform a vector comparison with a few CPU instructions.

-It can achieve up to **40x** speedup compared to the original vectors.
+Binary quantization can achieve up to a **40x** speedup compared to the original vectors.

 However, binary quantization is only efficient for high-dimensional vectors and require a centered distribution of vector components.